When Magnetic Field Lines Stretch, Snap, and Expand: A New Look at Solar Flares with L-maps: Data Methods

 \subsection{Observations: Identifying Flare Ribbons and Coronal Dimmings}

-To identify flare-ribbon locations in the observations, we used AIA 1600~\AA{} images and applied the detection procedure described by \citet{Kazachenko2017}.
+To identify flare-ribbon locations in the observations, we used AIA 1600~\AA{} images and applied the detection { and de-saturation procedures} described by \citet{Kazachenko2017}.
 At each time step $t_k$, ribbon pixels were defined as those that exceeded a cutoff intensity threshold of $I_c=8$ times the median image intensity.

 To identify coronal dimming regions from the AIA 211~\AA{} observations, we applied a linear base difference technique to every third frame of the 12~s cadence data, yielding an effective temporal resolution of 36~s \citep{Dissauer2018}.
 The pre-flare base image was constructed as the median of the first ten images acquired between 01:30~UT and 01:35~UT, several minutes before the onset of the X2.2 flare.
 To define dimming pixels, we selected pixels that exhibit both a decrease in intensity relative to the base image that exceeds a threshold of $\Delta I = -100$~DN~pix$^{-1}$ and an absolute intensity below $I_{\mathrm{thr}} = 200$~DN~pix$^{-1}$.
 These identified pixels were then used to construct instantaneous dimming masks, following the same procedure as for the ribbon mask calculation.